microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/ConfigurationAndProfiles.md

 will use to "new" other classes at runtime (for example, the input system profile contains a list of 'Input Data Providers' which has serialized type information - these objects are instantiated by the input system at runtime)

-Profiles also affect (and are no limited to) things like:

-1) What controller mappings are
-2) What types of pointers (these are discussed in the [Input System](InputSystem.md) overview) are associated with various controllers.
-3) Which subset of the diagnostic and performance visualization tools are enabled.

 Profile configurations are initially greyed out because they're set up with MRTK's default profiles.
 They can only be modified after cloning to ensure that customized profiles won't be lost after a